Smoked Duck Buns with Peanut Butter Sauce

 1 bag frozen unfilled Chinese steamed buns

-3. To prepare the sauce, mix the peanut butter and hoisin sauce in a bowl until smooth.
+To prepare the sauce, mix the Peanut Butter & Co.
+The Bee's Knees and hoisin sauce in a bowl until smooth.